Halloween Pool Party Decorations Ideas

 - Flameless LED light candles with moving flames look incredibly realistic and are safe to use

-- Fog machine – not as expensive as you might think but sooo effective, especially when combined with glowsticks or spot lights
+- Ground fog machine – not as expensive as you might think but sooo effective, especially when combined with glowsticks or spot lights

 - Large cobwebs